brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-16.md

 Harry was starting to feel dizzy.
 Voldemort... had killed his own father?
 He had killed Carrigan?
 Had killed Harry himself in a past life?
 How was he supposed to feel about that?
 Should he feel anything at all?
-How could he be certain Gulandri was telling him the truth?"
+How could he be certain Gulandri was telling him the truth?

 "Why are you telling me this?"